xkardzio/xkardzio/README.md

 ## About Me

-- 📚 I'm studying computer science at Zachod.
+- 📚 I'm studying computer science at West Pomeranian University of Technology in Szczecin.
 - 💻 I have a passion for programming, particularly in C++ and Python.
 - 🌐 I'm excited to share my projects and solutions on GitHub.